-Look for passes of the International Space Station in the early evening sky for the first eight days of February.
-It then can be seen before sunrise from February 22 to the end of the month.
+Look for passes of the International Space Station in the early evening sky from February 6 to February 10 and then in the early morning sky, before sunrise, from February 12 to February 15.
 Exact times of these passages for your location can be found by visiting the website http://www.heavens-above.com or by using satellite tracking smart phone apps like Sputnik.

 February - Comet C/2022 E3 (ZTF) seen all night long (circumpolar from our latitude).
 It's unknown how bright this comet will get but it will be closest to Earth on February 1.